dog-face/git_commit_inflator/README.txt

  _____________________________________
-/ Don't relax!
-It's only your tension \
+/ Someone whom you reject today, will \
-\ that's holding you together.        /
+\ reject you tomorrow.                /
  -------------------------------------
         \   ^__^
          \  (oo)\_______